SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/07 GS-4/5. Public--Civil-Service-values-and-Ethics-in-Public-Administration---Status-and-Problems/Ethical-concerns-and-Dilemma-in-govt-and-private-institution;-.md

 ```

 Case-Study: Enforcing Liquor Prohibition in Backward Area (2018)

 It is a State where prohibition is in force.
 You are recently appointed as the Superintendent of Police of a district notorious for illicit distillation of liquor.
 The illicit liquor leads to many death, reported and unreported, and causes a major problem for the district authorities.
 The approach till now had been to view it as a law and order problem and tackle it accordingly.
-Raids, arrest, police cases, and criminal trials – all these had only limited impact.
+Raids, arrest, police cases, and criminal trials–all these had only limited impact.
 The problem remains as serious as ever.
 Your inspections show that the parts of the district where the distillation flourishes are economically, industrially and educationally backward.
 Agriculture is badly affected by poor irrigation facilities.
 Frequent clashes among communities gave boost to illicit distillation.
 No major initiatives had taken place in the past either from the government’s side or from social organizations to improve the lot of the people.
 Which new approach will you adopt to bring the problem under control?

 ```ad-Answer